daattali/beautiful-jekyll/draft/2022-11-12-whygooglecloudsustainability.md

 To help organisations tidy up unused projects, Google's AIOps has created Active Assist which uses data, intelligence and machine learning to identify unused projects and alert organisations to help achieve sustainability targets and reduce carbon footprints of the unused workloads.
 This comes with the added bonus of reducing unnecssary costs!

-## Investing in innovators to tackle climate change
+## Investing In Innovators To Tackle Climate Change

 Beyond Google's own tools and programs, Google also invests in promising initiatives that aim to create scalable, high-impact climate solutions.
 Google.org, Google's charitable arm, is providing catalytic funding to innovative projects around the world including: